MathieuSnd/NoRISC/riscv-axi-formal/README.md

 # RISC-V AXI Formal

 This directory gathers the resources to verify and use the formal axi-lite memory slave that always reads arbitrary values and answers in an arbitrary time.
-The code can be found (there)[rand_axi_slave.sv].
+The code can be found [there](rand_axi_slave.sv).